 Histologic diagnosis is based on the 2022 World Health Organization (WHO) Classification of Paediatric Tumours, 5th edition (Table 1).25 Accurate histological diagnosis of paediatric renal tumours is critical in order to provide the optimal therapy and outcome.
 Because they are rare, they often present a diagnostic challenge.
-Over 85% of renal malignancies in children will be Wilms tumours (favourable and anaplastic suptypes); however, other paediatric renal tumours can have a similar appearance and the addition of immunohistochemical and molecular analyses will aid in differentiating the various tumour types.
+Over 85% of renal malignancies in children will be Wilms tumours (favourable and anaplastic subtypes).
+Anaplastic Wilms tumour is defined as the presence of enlarged, atypical mitotic figures, marked nuclear enlargement, and hyperchromasia.25 Other paediatric renal tumours can have a similar appearance to Wilms tumour, and the addition of immunohistochemical and molecular analyses will aid in differentiating the various tumour types.
 It is beyond the scope of this document to provide detailed descriptions of the subtypes of paediatric renal tumours (refer to WHO 5th edition).25